SuperDARN/DDWG/charter.md

 ## Distribution Institution(s)

-The distribution institutions are currently USASK and BAS.
+The distribution institutions are currently USASK, BAS and NSSC.
 See Appendix C for a description of the current system in place at USASK, and a brief description of the previous systems.
 See Appendix D for a description of the current system in place at BAS.
+See Appendix E for a description of the current system in place at NSSC.

 ## Membership